brown-agt/lab04-stencil/README.md

 - `self.get_opp2_last_action()` is a method that returns a your second opponent's last action from the previous round.
 - `self.get_opp2_last_util()` is a method that returns a your second opponent's last utility from the previous round.

-## If you're submitting remotely
-PLEASE MAKE SURE TO SUBMIT YOUR AND YOUR PARTNER's CSLOGIN ON SEPERATE LINES IN `cs_login.txt`

-## For those in the in-person Lab
 NOTE: To run your agent locally you can just run it as normal, to run it in the lab for the live competition please run it with arguments:
 ```
 python3.10 my_agent.py --ip 'example_ip_on_board' --join_server